MaxLap/activerecord_where_assoc/README.md

 You can view [many examples](EXAMPLES.md).

-Otherwise, here is a short explanation.
-These are the main methods provided by this gem:
+Otherwise, here is a short explanation of the main methods provided by this gem:

 ```ruby
 where_assoc_exists(association_name, conditions, options, &block)